-The interview is to establish a base level, so the person conducting the test is able to notice any subsequent changes in your physical condition, for example increased skin moisture, heart rate or temperature.
-You will first be asked questions where a lie would be obvious, for example did you travel here today by car?
-The first phase is the longest and is quite repetitive, but once the tester has established your base levels, he or she will be ready to move onto the next stage of the test; the questions.
+The interview is to establish a base level so the person conducting the test is able to notice any subsequent changes in your physical condition, for example, increased skin moisture, heart rate or temperature.
+You will first be asked questions where a lie would be obvious, for example, did you travel here today by car?
+The first phase is the longest and is quite repetitive, but once the tester has established her base levels, he or she will be ready to move on to the next stage of the test; the questions.

 The Polygraph Test

 The client who requests the polygraph test, often a spouse or employer (or TV producer), will agree on a set of questions with a defined goal.
 For example, did you cheat on your partner? or have you ever stolen money?
 These questions will be asked multiple times in order to achieve an average.
 Because a polygraph test can be a daunting or stressful experience, its possible that some people give false readings just through being nervous, so the professionals involved in the test are trained to find ways of mitigating this.

 Are the findings of a lie detector test legally significant?